-- Add a penny, soaked paper towel square and nickel to the stack and measure again.
+Add a penny, soaked paper layer and nickel to the stack and measure again.
 As you add to your stack, one important rule is to always start with a penny and end in a nickel, so the number of layers of pennies and nickels will always match.
 Why do you think this is necessary?

 Figure 8.
 This coin battery uses 4 pennies and 4 nickels.

 You can keep repeating steps 10 and 11, building batteries consisting of more and more coins.

 Your data table is now complete.
 Can you observe a trend?

 Making graphs may help you visualize your data.
 If you need help creating graphs, try the Create a Graph website.

 Make a bar graph of the voltage (vertical axes) versus the number pennies (horizontal axes).
 Do not forget to label the axes and add a title.
 An example showing only one measurement is shown in Figure 9.
 Your graphs will show more measurements.